All capitalised terms used in this introductory section are defined below.

-23.1 In case the Customer is not satisfied with the Services, Fairway has established a complaints procedure in accordance with its duties and responsibilities as an entity regulated by the Jersey Financial Services Commission (“JFSC”).
+23.1 In case the Customer is not satisfied with the Services, Fairway has established a complaints procedure in accordance with its duties and responsibilities as an entity regulated by the JFSC.
 In the first instance, the Customer should write to Fairway detailing its complaint which will then be acknowledged and thoroughly investigated.
 All complaints and the action taken to resolve them are monitored by Fairway's board of directors and its’ compliance department.

 23.2 If, after taking this action, the Customer is still dissatisfied after a period of three months, Fairway is required to and will notify the JFSC of the complaint and the subsequent action taken to resolve the complaint in accordance with the relevant Regulations.

-23.3 If you remain dissatisfied with Fairway’s decision regarding the complaint, you may then request the Channel Island Financial Ombudsman (“CIFO”) to investigate it further.
+23.3 If the Customer remains dissatisfied with Fairway’s decision regarding the complaint, he may then request the Channel Island Financial Ombudsman (“CIFO”) to investigate it further.
 If the complaint does not fall under the remit of the CIFO then it may be referred to the JFSC.

 These Terms and Conditions shall be construed in accordance with and governed by the laws of the Island of Jersey.
 The Customer agrees to submit to the non-exclusive jurisdiction of the Jersey courts in respect of all matters in connection with the Services and these Terms and Conditions.